AHCSS00030 Farm Business Management Skill Set

-The training aims to enhance practical business skills and covers business planning, budgeting, risk management and performance management.
+The training aims to enhance practical business skills and covers business planning, budgeting, risk management and succession planning.
 It will provide the essential knowledge needed to more effectively manage your farm and will help you to identify areas for improvement.

-The Queensland Agriculture Workforce Network (QAWN) is partnering with NQ Powertrain (RTO 32302) and Rural Training Queensland (RTO 31258) to run training workshops in key rural locations throughout Queensland.
+The Queensland Agriculture Workforce Network (QAWN) is partnering with Queensland Agricultural Training Colleges (RTO 31258) to run training workshops in key rural locations throughout Queensland.
 Farm owners and farm business managers who are keen to take up this great opportunity are invited to register their interest.

 Duration: 4 days

 For more information or to register your interest please fill in the EOI form online here.